jnguyen1192/SIA/README.md

     Future: differentiate voices
 Screen as eyes
     Identifiate every shape
-    Convert a 2D shape into 3D shape using deduction Convert 3D shape into 4D shape using deduction
+    Convert a 2D shape into 3D shape using deduction (GAN like) Convert 3D shape into 4D shape using deduction (GAN like)